 WITH a short break between Reinforced and All-Filipino conferences, it will be a busy two weeks for the Premier Volleyball League teams.

-Over the weekend, Creamline pulled off a recruitment coup as it acquired former Ateneo setter Jia Morado to boost its stock in the All-Filipino Conference slated to open on July 1.
+Over the weekend, Creamline pulled off a recruitment coup as it acquired former Ateneo setter Jia Morado to boost frontliner in preparation for the All-Filipino Conference slated to open on July 1.

-Playing for her first club team after ending her four-year stint with the Lady Eagles, Morado will be a big help in orchestrating plays for the Cool Smashers, who captured the bronze medal in the Reinforced Conference.
+Playing for her first club team after ending her four-year stint with the Lady Eagles, Morado will be a big help in orchestrating plays for the Cool Smashers, who placed third in the Reinforced Conference.

-Morado, a one-time UAAP Best Setter winner, will be reunited with newly-minted Reinforced Conference MVP Alyssa Valdez, which she welcomed her in the team in a tweet late Saturday, as well as her college coach Tai Bundit.
+Morado, a one-time UAAP Best Setter winner, will be reunited with newly-minted Reinforced Conference MVP Alyssa Valdez, who welcomed her in the team in a tweet late Saturday, as well as her college coach Tai Bundit.

 “Hello there @juliacmorado,” said Valdez, with a pink heart emoji on it.